michael-sloma/PADKP/README.md

 The corrected auction will be colored yellow in the application once the correction is resolved with the server.

+#### Running an attendance based Flag request
+Open up requests for a flag drop based on attendance.
+N should be slightly above the number of flag pieces in case someone ends up not needing it.

+`/rsay !Flag open itemlink !N`

+Bidders simply send the itemlink to the auctioneer

+`/t Soandso itemlink`

+Then close the flag to recieve a sorted list of people by attendance

+`/rsay !Flag closed itemlink`

 ## The user interface
 The user interface displays all of the auctions that it sees in your log, with the most recent auctions at the top of the window.